PowerMizzou - Mizzou Report Card: Week 11 at No. 5 Tennessee

 Secondary: Safety Jaylon Carlies had a team-high 11 tackles, a pass deflection and 0.5 tackles for loss, but this was easily his worst game of the season.
 He was out of position a lot and like his fellow defensive backs, he couldn't really stop anything.
 Safety Martez Manuel had seven tackles and 0.5 tackles for loss, but he got beat by a tight end for a touchdown.

 Safety Joseph Charleston and cornerbacks Kris Abrams-Draine and Ennis Rakestraw let Bru McCoy and Jalin Hyatt get whatever they want it seemed like.
 McCoy and Hyatt both had at least seven catches and 110 receiving yards.
 Hyatt added a 68-yard touchdown which saw no one within 15-20 yards of him.
-Missouri head coach Eli Drinkwitz said that was due to a safety not realizing what was going on and being out of position, although he didn't specify who it was it was Carlies.
+Missouri head coach Eli Drinkwitz said that was due to a safety not realizing what was going on and being out of position, although he didn't specify who it was.

 Special teams: Punter Jack Stonehouse saw the most action from the special teams unit with nine punts for 41.2 yards per punt.
 He had a couple of punts inside the 20 and a couple of punts that were longer than 50 yards.
 Kicker Harrison Mevis made all three of his PATs and a 32-yard field goal.
 Burden dangerously fielded a punt while a host of Volunteers was in front of him for a loss of four yards.
 Overall, the special teams unit was just there.
 The group did nothing to positively or negatively impact the game.
 GRADE: C